Dapur-Nusantara-Bangkit-2024-Batch-2/machine-learning/README.md

-Certainly!
-Here is a README.md file that explains the code in the `david_fix.ipynb` notebook in detail:

----

-# Image Classification with TensorFlow and Keras
+# Indonesian Food Image Classification with TensorFlow and Keras

 This repository contains a Jupyter notebook that demonstrates how to build, train, convert, and use a machine learning model for image classification using TensorFlow and Keras.